Terrorism in Greece: Stance of Papandreou

-The pilot with one of the hijackers holding a gun, who took TWA Flight 847 passenger plane from the unguarded Athens airport in June 1985.

-Papandreou ascent to power in late 1981 marked a major shift in policy.
+Papandreou's ascent to power in late 1981 marked a major shift in policy.
 He abolished Karamanlis' law (without proposing an alternative) based on the argument that this law "does not concern the terrorists, but it creates the ideological and political conditions to terrorize the Greek populace."
 He also made an opening to Arab regimes (see details in his Foreign policy).
 Specifically, he improved relations with 'radical' Arab nations, such as Muammar Gaddafi's Libya, Hafez al-Assad's Syria, and letting Palestine Liberation Organization (PLO) members stay in Greece, antagonizing the United States.
-This combination of policies effectively let terrorists operate in Greece in the 1980s with impunity.
+However, the combination of these policies effectively let terrorists operate in Greece in the 1980s with impunity.

 Papandreou's soft stance on terrorism created friction with the Reagan administration.
 In June 1985, international attention was drawn to the hijacking of TWA Flight 847 from the Athens airport.
 After this incident and Papandreou's inaction on the matter, the U.S. produced a travel advisory against Greece, resulting in an 80% drop in U.S. visitors and loss of considerable tourism income.
-In November of 1985, another hijack from Athens resulted in 61 dead.
+In November 1985, another hijack from Athens resulted in 61 dead.

 The reputation of Greece as a tourist destination deteriorated further by the frequency of incidents; in 1986 alone, there were twenty bombings in Athens.
 Infighting between Arab groups led to a series of anti-Gaddafi dissidents being found murdered and Syrian agents killing PLO members on Greek soil.
 On 11 July 1988, nine tourists were killed, and eighty others were wounded in an attack on the Greek ferry boat at the City of Poros.
 PASOK's response to these events was to deny them by claiming that it was an American conspiracy (as in the case of the Poros incident), or that terrorists were freedom fighters.
 A notable example of the latter was Ozama Al Zomar's release from prison and his extradition to Libya instead of Italy, where he was suspected by Italian police of the Great Synagogue of Rome attack.
 Papandreou's Justice Minister, Vassilis Rotis, explained this course of action by justifying that the attack "falls within his struggle to regain the independence of his homeland and consequently suggests action for freedom."